Ruby G. Ford (skipjack)

 According to a first-hand account by Christopher White in his book Skipjack, pp. 292–296, St. Martin's Press, published in 2009, the Ruby G. Ford was burned to complete destruction, torched by Captain Bart Murphy, who owned her at the time and did not have funds enough to restore her from a state of grave disrepair.

 She was listed on the National Register of Historic Places in 1985.

+A photo can be found on pg.
+190-191 in the NGM of Feb.
+1972.